The Inch, Edinburgh: Inch Doocot

 This is the largest remaining doocot (or dovecot) in Edinburgh.
 It is sited on Gilmerton Road and is a category A listed building.
 Dating from the 17th century, it has 2 chambers built of sandstone, each with a boarded door and 16 flight holes.
 Above the chambers is a rat course, designed to stop rats climbing in.
 The roof is finished with pantiles.
 It is estimated that there are around 2000 stone nesting boxes.

+Demographics

+The Liberton/Gilmerton ward had 37,672 inhabitants at the 2021 Census.